serverlessworkflow/specification/specification.md

 during workflow execution.

-Errors that may arise during workflow execution that are not explicitly handled within the workflow definition should be reported by runtime implementations and halt workflow execution,
+Errors that may arise during workflow execution that are not explicitly handled within the workflow definition should be reported by runtime implementations and halt workflow execution.

-Within workflow definitions, errors defined are `domain specific`, meaning they are defined within the actual business domain, rather than their technical (programming-language-specific) description.
+Within workflow definitions, errors defined are **domain specific**, meaning they are defined within the actual business domain, rather than their technical (programming-language-specific) description.

 For example, we can define errors such as "Order not found", or "Item not in inventory", rather than having to use terms such as "java.lang.IllegalAccessError", or "response.status == 404", which might make little to no sense to our specific problem domain, as well as may not be portable across various runtime implementations.

-In addition to the domain specific error name, users have the option to also an optional error code to help runtime implementations with mapping defined errors to concrete underlying technical ones.
+In addition to the domain specific error name, users have the option to also add an optional error code to help runtime implementations with mapping defined errors to concrete underlying technical ones.

 Runtime implementations must be able to map the error domain specific name (and the optional error code)